-Unique Goods.
-Resources can be considered as unique if (a) they occur infrequently and unpredictably; (b) they disappear very quickly; (c) they may only be useful for a few people with very special needs at that particular time; and/or (d) their existence cannot be legitimately or easily publicized.
+Resources can be considered as unique if a) they occur infrequently and unpredictably; b) they disappear very quickly; c) they may only be useful for a few people with very special needs at that particular time; and/or d) their existence cannot be legitimately or easily publicized.
 This uniqueness may only be an incidental feature of a common good that is not completely standardized, and will not diminish even when it does not command any positive value.
-Because of diseconomies of small scale, there may not be any accountability rules governing the allocation of these unique goods.
-Such unique characteristics are, however, invaluable to those who happen to need them.
+Because of diseconomies of small scale, there are unlikely to be any accountability rules governing the allocation of these unique goods.
+Such unique characteristics are, however, invaluable to those who happen to have a need for them.
 Their value can be captured by creating favor credit or in discharging a favor debt.